 Senators outlast Canadiens 5-4 in shootout

+OTTAWA — After failing to meet expectations this season, the Ottawa Senators wanted to at least send fans home on a positive note.

+Thanks to Drake Batherson’s shootout winner on Saturday night they were able to do just that.

-OTTAWA — Drake Batherson scored the shootout winner to lead the Ottawa Senators to a 5-4 win over the Montreal Canadiens on Saturday night.
+Batherson was the game hero in a 5-4 shootout win over the Montreal Canadiens beating netminder Cayden Primeau low blocker.

-The win allowed Ottawa to sweep the season series 3-0 and extend their winning streak against Montreal to nine games.
+“Me and Alfie actually did a video about that a few weeks back kind of, about that move,” said Batherson.
+“I figured I would try it.
+My first chance doing it and, you know, it worked out and he kind of gave me a wink there after, so it was funny.”

-Brady Tkachuk had two goals and an assist, while Shane Pinto and Thomas Chabot also chipped in a goal for Ottawa (36-40-4).
+Senators captain Brady Tkachuk had a pair of goals and an assist, while Shane Pinto and Thomas Chabot also scored for Ottawa (36-40-4).
 Joonas Korpisalo made 21 saves.

+Tkachuk, who set a career high in goals (37) had himself an impressive night with 12 shots on goal and eight hits in addition to his three points.

+“I mean, in the grand scheme of things it doesn’t really mean much,” said Tkachuk.
+“Like I said this morning, it wasn’t about individual goals this year it was more team goals and unfortunately we didn’t hit them and I think there’s a lot of lessons to be learned this year.”

+“It’s been great,” said Martin.
+“I enjoyed the opportunity to come back and hopefully help the team understand what it takes to be in the playoffs, how you need to play on a nightly basis, help the players grow and maybe get better.

+"As an organization I think we have some work to do, but I think we’re headed in the right direction.”

-Cole Caufield led the way for Montreal with a pair of goals and Mike Matheson had his 11th for Montreal (30-36-14).
-Cayden Primeau stopped 39 shots.
+Cole Caufield led the way for Montreal with a pair of goals.
+Mike Matheson and Alex Newhook also scored for Montreal (30-36-14).
+Primeau stopped 39 shots.

-With the game tied 3-3 Newhook put a shot on net that deflected off Ottawa’s Jakob Chychrun to put Montreal up 4-3 with 4:11 left in regulation, but with Korpisalo on the bench Chabot was able to tie the game with 1:05 remaining.
+The Senators swept the season series 3-0 and with nine wins against Montreal, tied their longest winning streak against one opponent.
+Ottawa also won nine in a row against Buffalo.

+“For whatever reason they’ve had our number for a bit,” said Newhook.
+“They play a fast game.
+They play a skilled game.
+I thought we did a pretty good job of limiting their chances tonight for a pretty dangerous offensive team, and unlucky to not come away with a win.”

 Tkachuk tied the game, 3-3, with his second power-play goal of the game 47 seconds into the third period.

-Montreal took a 2-1 lead just 97 seconds into the second period when Caufield slid the puck under a sprawled out Korpisalo.
-They nearly had a 3-1 lead when the puck sat on the goal line shortly after, but the Senators were able to clear it.
+Montreal took a 2-1 lead just 97 seconds into the second when Caufield slid the puck under a sprawled out Korpisalo.

 Ottawa cut the lead back to one with a power-play goal at 8:36.
 Claude Giroux dropped a pass back to Pinto who snapped a shot from the slot, but Montreal replied with a power-play goal of its own with Caufield finding the top corner.